bigodogu/cloud-/README.md

 # Shell
-Schell Scripts
+Schell Scripts for reference and practice
-Update this file when changes are made